 Hike the Irish River

-Slip on your water shoes and pack a lunch, it's time to explore the unbeaten path.
-The route ahead of you is simple, follow the river bank as you make your way to what locals call the "second dam", a swimming hole from many a childhood around here.
+Slip on your water shoes and pack a lunch.
+It's time to explore the unbeaten path.
+The route ahead of you is simple - follow the riverbank as you make your way to what locals call the "second dam", a swimming hole from many a childhood around here.

-Set out on your hike starting at the Hardscrabble Covered Bridge (hint, it's NOT the big brand new one, but you can see it from there) and make your way along the river's edge as the rugged red rock cliffs of the Bay of Fundy coastline give way to New Brunswick's beautiful and unique forest ecosystem.
+Set out on your hike starting at the Hardscrabble Covered Bridge (hint: it's NOT the big brand new one, but you can see it from there) and make your way along the river's edge as the rugged red rock cliffs of the Bay of Fundy coastline give way to New Brunswick's beautiful and unique forest ecosystem.

-Make your way back the same way you came and you'll arrive at the St. Martins Harbour where you can treat yourself to an icy cold treat at Octopus Ice Cream or a delicious iced coffee at the Shipyard Cafe to cool off (or both, you've earned it).
+Make your way back the same way you came and you'll arrive at the St. Martins Harbour where you can treat yourself to an icy cold treat at Octopus Ice Cream or a delicious iced coffee at the Shipyard Café to cool off (or both - you've earned it).

 30 min – 1 hour

 There is a curated adventure around every corner and we are here to lay it all out for you.